awslabs/aws-greengrass-labs-certificate-rotator/backend/README.md

 | PcaValidityInDays     | Number of days the device certificates issued by Private CA are valid for.                        |
 | PcaSigningAlgorithm   | SHA256WITHECDSA, SHA384WITHECDSA, SHA512WITHECDSA, SHA256WITHRSA, SHA384WITHRSA or SHA512WITHRSA. |

-The AWS Private CA signing algorithm is that used to sign the certificate issued by AWS Private CA. It is not the same as the signing algorithm used by the **aws.greengrass.labs.CertficiateRotator** component to sign the Certificate Signing Request (CSR).
+The AWS Private CA signing algorithm is that used to sign the certificate issued by AWS Private CA. It is not the same as the signing algorithm used by the **aws.greengrass.labs.CertificateRotator** component to sign the Certificate Signing Request (CSR).

 Note that the encryption family (RSA or ECC) of the AWS Private CA signing algorithm must match that of the CA's private key.